PCI member B R Gupta resigns, cites deep crisis in media

 When contacted, PCI chairman Justice C K Prasad said Gupta's resignation has not been accepted yet.
 "I have received it (the resignation).
 I have not gone through it.
-It has not been accepted.
-There is a process for it.
-I will talk to him tomorrow," Prasad told PTI.
+It has not been accepted," Prasad told PTI.

 Gupta was appointed as a PCI member for a three-year term on May 30, 2018.
 He said liberty is one of the basic features of the preamble to the Constitution that continues to inspire people and the media.
 "It is difficult (for me) to fulfil the unbiased role and responsibility to help citizens and the media for making democracy stronger," Gupta said..